DenLilleMand/gildedrose/README.md

 * Fix the unit test by implementing a dumb way of solving the test.
 * Push the change to GitHub, and monitor that Jenkins will grab that change and make a build, producing an artifact.

+### 4.5 implementing the Gilded Rose
+Look in src/test/java/net/praqma/codeacademy/gildedrose/TexttestFixture.java for examples of items to use for tests.
+* Make a test and push it, observe it failing
+* Make changes to pass the test and push them, observe as only working code are built to production"

 ### 5. Making the pipeline script work